~/.config/nah/config.yaml

 Phase 3: Built-in + Project¶

-Built-in prefix tables (from the selected profile) are checked, followed by project .nah.yaml entries.
+Built-in prefix tables (from the selected profile) and project .nah.yaml entries are checked independently.

-Project entries are Phase 3 — they can add new commands but cannot override built-in classification for the same prefix.
+Project entries are Phase 3 — they can add new commands and can tighten overlapping built-in classifications, but cannot weaken a built-in classification unless global config explicitly sets trust_project_config: true.

 Global vs project classify¶